 In the chromatograms below, isocratic flash runs with 10% and 20% ethyl acetate with a 100 mg loading confirms the load predictions based on ΔCV to be accurate.
 In 20% ethyl acetate we have poor separation between all of the peaks while in 10% we achieve a complete separation, especially for peak 3.

 Flash separation of 100 mg load at 20% EtOAc shows the 10 g cartridge is overloaded due to the low delta CV between compounds.

 So, just obtaining a separation on TLC is not enough to take that method to flash; you need to get your targeted compound in the proper Rf range.

 Try this and share your results.

-If you're interested in learning more about how to be successful in flash chromatography, check out my webinar below!
+If you're interested in learning more about how to be successful in flash chromatography, download the white paper!